zenml-io/zenml/docs/book/getting_started/core-concepts.md

 ZenML consists of a few components.
 This guide walks through the various pieces you'll encounter, starting from the basics to things you'll only encounter when deploying to the cloud.

-Here's a high-level overview of a typical workflow:
+Here's a high-level overview of a typical ZenML workflow:

 1. Writing a *pipeline* to define what happens in your machine learning workflow.
 2. Configuring a ZenML *stack*.